csc-training/intro-to-dl/day2/Exercise_7.md

-Also make a note of where the model is stored, it should be in a directory like `/scratch/project_462001095/data/users/$USER/gpt-imdb-model/`, where `$USER` is replaced with your username on LUMI.
+Also make a note of where the model is stored, it should be in a directory like `/scratch/project_2017617/data/users/$USER/gpt-imdb-model/`, where `$USER` is replaced with your username on Mahti.
 Take a look into that
 directory:

 ```
-ls -ltr /scratch/project_462001095/data/users/$USER/gpt-imdb-model/
+ls -ltr /scratch/project_2017617/data/users/$USER/gpt-imdb-model/
 ```

 This should list all the files and subdirectories, with the most